OajMeredith23/innovation-and-the-unknown/README.md

 This components receives the data from the sentiment recognition algorithm.
 Each of the possible 27 emotions has an associated SVG shape.
 We create a matrix, the length of each axis is equal to the number of non-zero sentiment values, up to a maximum of five.
-This matrix is used to create a visualisation, upon each point a random shape matches 1 of the recognised sentiments is chosen for that point on the matrix.
-This shape is then drawn at the appropriate point within the canvas.
+This matrix is used to create a visualisation, upon each point a random shape that matches one of the recognised sentiments is chosen for that point.
+This shape is then drawn at the appropriate point for its index within the canvas.
 The result is a series of shapes that respond to the emotions present in a piece of text in a semi-random sense.
 And there is an increase in complexity with increased complexity in the data.

 ### 3. Write/Read from the database